kamilburda/gimp-export-layers/README.md

 Translations
 ------------

-If you want to provide translations, see `Readme for Translators.md` for instructions.
+If you want to provide translations, see the [README for Translators](README for Translators.md) for instructions.